Gary W. Cole, MD, FAAD

 Basal cell carcinoma

 This is the most common type of skin cancer.
 These are usually pearly, pink, or reddish in color and may bleed easily.
-Pigmented basal cell carcinoma is a type of basal cell that may be confused for a mole or seborrheic keratosis because of its brown or dark color.
+Pigmented basal cell carcinoma is a type of basal cell cancer that may be confused with melanoma, a benign mole or a seborrheic keratosis because of its brown or dark color.
 A simple skin biopsy procedure can help diagnose this growth.

 When should I see a doctor?

-Unusual moles or pigmented spots should have their physician or dermatologist evaluate them.
+Patients with unusual moles or pigmented spots should have a physician or dermatologist evaluation.
 Even verbal descriptions and photographs cannot convey enough information for satisfactory self-diagnosis.
-Routine annual mole checks are an important part of your general health screenings.
-Birthdays are a good time to remember to schedule your annual "birthday suit" mole check.
+Routine annual mole checks are an important part of general health screenings.
+Birthdays are a good time to remember to schedule an annual "birthday suit" mole check.
 Since existing moles may change and new growth arise, periodic rechecks are necessary.